 If you would like to join our rides, please send an email to tripleshotcyclingclub (at) gmail (dot) com, so that we can explain how we ride during Covid.
 Please don’t just show up!

-We offer year-round gravel/trail rides up to four days a week (Tuesday, Wednesday, Friday, and Sunday).
+We offer year-round gravel/trail rides up to five days a week (Tuesday, Wednesday, Thursday, Friday, and Sunday).
 CX_1 is for those new to riding off-road and often includes skills training.
 CX_2 to CX_4 feature progressively increasing speed and technical terrain.

 Routes are chosen uniquely for each ride by volunteer leaders who often create and post route maps in advance.
 Weekday rides remain mostly urban to ensure we stop for coffee around 7:30.
 Common routes include the UVic campus, Gordon Head, Ten Mile Point, Cedar Hill, Quadra, Royal Oak, Broadmead, the Glendale and Colquitz River Trails, Lochside, the Galloping Goose, the Gorge, Esquimalt, beaches and parks in Oak Bay and Fairfield, and Beacon Hill Park.

 Weekend rides typically start at 7:00 and end with breakfast around 10:30 or 11:00.
 Routes often include Elk Lake, Central Saanich, Thetis Lake, Mt.
 Work, the Highlands, the lakes of Langford, Royal Roads University, and Metchosin.
 Occasionally, members put together longer half- or full-day gravel expeditions as far as the Juan de Fuca coast past Sooke and the Cowichan Valley.

 Gravel rides are all no-drop and regrouping after trail segments is common.
 But members who consistently have trouble maintaining pace are asked to move down a level.
 New riders should always start with CX_1.